-Better Expert Witness Preparation: Undo the Curse of Knowledge
+Better Expert Witness Preparation (Part I): Undo the Curse of Knowledge

 If you're a trial attorney, please take the following expert witness quiz:

-• Have you ever wondered why jurors seem to reject or ignore your expert witness' testimony?
+Have you ever wondered why jurors seem to reject or ignore your expert witness's testimony?

-• Have you ever looked at the jury while your expert witness was testifying and their eyes seem glazed over?
+Have you ever looked at the jury while your expert witness was testifying, and their eyes seemed glazed over?

 If you answered "yes" to any of the above questions, keep reading.

-Anyone who's ever had to hire an expert witness has likely observed this truth: just because someone has been designated as an expert in their field doesn't mean they're an expert at testifying.
-In fact the opposite is frequently true.
-Some of the most qualified experts are the worst witnesses.
-To understand why this is the case, it's important to start with what it means to be an expert.
+Anyone who's ever hired an expert witness has likely observed this truth: just because someone has been designated as an expert in their field doesn't mean they're an expert at testifying.
+In fact, the opposite is frequently true.
+Some of the most qualified experts can be some of the worst witnesses.
+To understand why this is the case, let's briefly look at "the expert."

 The Expert

 Expert witnesses are unique.
-They're usually highly intelligent individuals who are extremely dedicated to their particular discipline.
+They're usually highly intelligent and extremely dedicated to their particular discipline.
 They aren't simply knowledgeable about a certain topic; they've likely spent the majority of their lives devoted to it.
 They live it, breathe it, and might even be innovators or thought leaders in it.
 This is why they're experts − they've acquired specialized knowledge lay people haven't acquired.
-In turn these attributes and accomplishments allow them to be qualified by the court to offer opinions to the jury about their areas of expertise.
-So why aren't expert witnesses better communicators?

 The Curse of Knowledge

-As a person's expertise increases, his or her ability to communicate effectively to a jury frequently decreases.
-This statement might sound counter-intuitive but it's true because of something called "The Curse of Knowledge."
-In the social science world this is a type of cognitive bias (error in thinking).
+As a person's expertise increases, his or her ability to communicate effectively to lay people (e.g., a jury) frequently decreases.
+This statement might sound counterintuitive but it's true because of something called "The Curse of Knowledge."
+In the social science world, this is a type of cognitive bias (error in thinking).
 But what does it mean?
-In essence, the curse of knowledge causes people with specialized knowledge to assume the person they're talking with has the same level of understanding they have.
-In fact, they often can't imagine anyone wouldn't understand what they understand.
-This makes it very difficult for highly intelligent people, or people with specified expertise, to communicate with or explain things to lay people.
-They simply talk over people's heads without even realizing what they're doing.
+In essence, the curse of knowledge causes people with specialized knowledge to assume that people they engage with have the same level of understanding they have (or forget that they don't).
+Or, to falsely believe that a sufficiently thorough explanation of complex information will be understandable and persuasive, even to people new to the topic.
+What frequently happens though, is they end up talking over lay people's heads without even realizing it, believing they're being effective, when in fact the opposite is true.

 Solutions

-There are a few things can mitigate an expert witness' curse of knowledge:
+A few things can mitigate an expert witness's curse of knowledge:

-1. Awareness.
-Every expert witnesses needs to be taught the concept of the curse of knowledge before they testify.
-They must understand who their audience is and how easily they can become confused or lost when confronted with new or complex information.
+Awareness.
+Every expert witness needs to be taught the concept of the curse of knowledge before they testify.
+Just like with any other behavior change, it starts with awareness.

-3. Practice.
-There are three important parts to practice.
-First, expert witnesses need to practice talking about their area of expertise with lay language.
+Expert witnesses need to practice talking about their area of expertise in lay language.
 This means avoiding jargon and explaining things as though they are teaching a class of middle school students.
-This might sound demeaning to jurors but it's not.
-It's better to be simple, clear, and understood than it is to sound smart but confusing.
-The next step is to practice testifying under realistic conditions with targeted feedback to help shape the desired response style.
-The final step is to make sure expert witnesses practice answer discipline (which is discussed in detail here).
+This might sound demeaning to jurors, but it's not.
+It's better to be simple, clear, and understood than it is to sound smart but be confusing.

 Conclusion